scottalmond/EscapeRoom/resources/DESIGN.md

 		- Derived Requirement: The proctor shall receive no fewer than one snapshot of the room at no less than once per second
 	- Implementation: Allow the state of the finale computers to be queried and configured through an Ethernet connection.
 The computers will be organized as a two-tiered state machine with a top level 'book' controlling the narrative sequence of 'chapters'.
 Each chapter is a game, puzzle, video sequence, or blank screen.

-- Requirement: One goal shall be to give the proctor the ability to pause and resume the countdown timer and puzzle progression manually
+- Requirement: The goal shall be to give the proctor the ability to pause and resume the countdown timer and puzzle progression manually

 - Requirement: The proctor shall have the capability to broadcast hints to players without using the finale speakers